How Women Shaped Akron – Our First SHEroes

 - In 2023, the Women's Endowment Fund celebrated a milestone of $2 million in grants over the lifetime of the fund, directly supporting nearly 100 organizations serving women and girls in our community.

 - The Circle of Empowerment has surpassed 100 members, all of whom provide a sustainable source of support for the fund's future.

 - In March 2023, the fund awarded $175,000 in grants to 31 nonprofit organizations.

 - The 2023 "Who Is Your SHEro?"
 Campaign secured more than 30 ambassadors to honor the fund's 30 years.

 - On Sept.
-15, 2023, the fund will host its next biennial Forum on Women & Girls with a theme of "Women, Work and Wealth Creation."
+15, 2023, the fund hosted its biennial Forum on Women & Girls with a theme of "Women, Work and Wealth Creation."